Our Process

 A company's competitive edge is also expressed in a user-attractive website and web application.

-Competitive Analysis of a company, the analysis of the customer market and competition, and of competitors’ characteristics, also includes company website and company tools (e.g. SaaS - Software as a Service).
+Competitive analysis of a company includes analyzing the customer market, competition, and competitors' characteristics.
+It also includes the company website and company tools (e.g., SaaS —Software as a Service).

-It allows you to asses to what extent:
+UX competitive analysis allows you to assess to what extent:

 • Similar, enhanced solutions have a chance to succeed in the market

-• The technology used builds competitive advantage or gives a chance to gain advantage.
+• The technology used builds a competitive advantage or allows gaining an advantage

-• Website and application comply with the latest standards of UX, SEO, and with UI trends
+• Website and application comply with the latest standards of UX, SEO, and UI trends

-• Non-standard solutions are accepted by the users; what reactions, attitudes, emotions and impressions they evoke
+• The users accept non-standard solutions; what reactions, attitudes, emotions, and impressions they evoke

 • The competitors customize their offer and make it available to different customer segments

-• The competitors’ offer provides a positive and negative role model, in terms of technology, functionality, usability and UX
+• The competitors' offer provides a positive or negative role model in terms of technology, functionality, usability, and UX

-• Digital products, technologies, standards and social media support sales, automate processes, make shopping easier, facilitate ordering services, solve specific business problems as well as individual and group customer problems
+• Digital products, technologies, standards, and social media support sales, automate processes, make shopping easier, facilitate ordering services, and solve specific business problems as well as individual and group customer problems

 UX Strategy